singh-man/books/crackingTheCoding/16_moderate.md

 - **Inserting Key, Value Pair:** We need to be able to insert a (key, value) pair.
 - **Retrieving Value by Key:** We need to be able to retrieve the value using the key.
 - **Finding Least  Recently  Used:** We need to know the least recently used item (and, likely, the usage ordering of all items).
-- **Updating Most Recently Used:** When we retrieve a value by key,we need to update the order to be the most recently used item.
+- **Updating Most Recently Used:** When we retrieve a value by key, we need to update the order to be the most recently used item.
 - **Eviction:** The cache should have a max capacity and should remove the least recently used item when it hits capacity.

 The (key, value) mapping suggests a hash table.
 This would make it easy to look up the value associated with a particular key.

 ![](media/16_25_1.JPG)

-Unfortunately,a hash table usually would not offer a quick way to remove the most recently used item.
+Unfortunately, a hash table usually would not offer a quick way to remove the most recently used item.
 We could mark each item with a timestamp and iterate through the hash table to remove the item with the lowest timestamp, but that can get quite slow (O(N) for insertions).

 Instead, we could use a linked list, ordered by the most recently used.
 This would make it easy to mark an item as the most recently used (just put it in the front of the list) or to remove the least recently used item (remove the end).